 Most people discover museums via word of mouth & social media → need for a strong online presence.

-Do you use audio guided or tour guides via person or app?
+Do you use audio guides/tour guides in person or via an app?

 Users don’t enjoy audio guides → opportunity for a visual-first discovery tool.